 Þingvellir (Thingvellir) National Park - quite a few people will spectate the Northern Lights with you.
 But if you don’t mind the crowd, the remains of the old parliament are a memorable place to experience the Northern Lights phenomenon.

-FORECASTS AND WEATHER CONDITIONS FOR THE NORTHERN LIGHTS
+WEATHER CONDITIONS TO THE NORTHERN LIGHTS IN REYKJAVIK

 With the weather in Iceland changing every few minutes, the predictions aren’t always a sure deal.
 In general, the sightings of the Northern Lights happen when these conditions are met: